Military of the Shang dynasty: Warrior class

 On dīngyǒu (day 34) divined: the king will form three armies, right, centre and left.

 Each body of 1,000 footsoldiers would typically be accompanied by 100 archers and 100 chariots.

 Each chariot carried a driver, an archer and a spearman, all presumably specially trained and drawn from the petty elite class.
 Archaeology reveals that Shang chariot warriors were often buried in a style of the Ulaanzuukh culture of Mongolia, in which the body is put in a prone position.
-The Ulaanzuukh culture is thought to had been the ancestor of the Slab Grave Culture, linked to the early Turkic and Mongolic peoples.
+The Ulaanzuukh culture is thought to have been the ancestor of the Slab Grave Culture, linked to the early Turkic and Mongolic peoples.